tippitytapp/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+        -- the purpose of using sessions is to store the store information and cookies for things like login information and to verify that someone is authenticated

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+        -- bcrypt hashes passwords using a 3 part algorithm that only someone with the secret key can "decode"

 - [ ] What does bcrypt do to slow down attackers?

+        -- it hashes the password and allows the developer to specify how many rounds it should go through and what the secret is to "decode" t.

 - [ ] What are the three parts of the JSON Web Token?

+        -- there is a header, a payload, and a verify header

 ## Minimum Viable Product